Fahadbinhashim2005/Fahadbinhashim2005/README.md

 ### GitHub Repositories
-- [Repository 2](https://github.com/Fahadbinhashim2005/Computational-Linear-Algebra): This repository contains materials and code related to the Computational Linear Algebra course, which was part of the minor in Computational Mathematics that I took.
+- Computational Linear Algebra(https://github.com/Fahadbinhashim2005/Computational-Linear-Algebra): This repository contains materials and code related to the Computational Linear Algebra course, which was part of the minor in Computational Mathematics that I took.
 It includes implementations of various linear algebra algorithms, numerical methods, and problem-solving techniques using Python.